bdunogier/docs.puli.io/extensions/symfony-bundle.rst

 .. note::

-    Make sure that the "minimum-stability" setting is set to "beta" in composer.json, otherwise the installation will fail:
+    Since puli is in beta phase, it requires that you allow it to install other dependencies that are also in beta.
+The easiest way is to set "minimum-stability" setting to "beta" in composer.json

     .. code-block:: json